Cracks, Joints &

 Common causes include: soil settlement, freeze-thaw cycles, tree roots, improper installation, heavy loads, and age.
 Colorado's clay soils and extreme temperature swings make cracking especially common here.

-Crack caulking addresses individual cracks and joints with a flexible sealant.
-SealantPro is a full-slab protection system — either a penetrating surface sealant that soaks into the concrete matrix, or a topical sealant applied over the surface.
-The two are often used together: we seal the cracks first with NexusPro, then apply SealantPro over the full slab for complete protection.
+Crack and joint caulking addresses individual cracks and joints with a flexible sealant.
+A penetrating surface sealant is a full-slab protection product that soaks into the concrete matrix to repel water and chlorides from within — it doesn't change the appearance of the concrete.
+The two are often used together: we seal the cracks first, then treat the full slab for complete protection.

-Yes — SealantPro can be applied to existing concrete in good structural condition.
+Yes — a penetrating surface sealant can be applied to existing concrete in good structural condition.
 We recommend repairing any cracks or joints first so the sealant protects a fully sealed surface.
-We'll assess your slab on-site and tell you which system is appropriate.
+We'll assess your slab on-site and tell you whether it's a good candidate.

 Have another question?